 We then discuss the competitive situation, strengths and weaknesses, current perceptions in the organization and existing brand communications.

-Brand equity analysis: Know where you stand
+Brand audits: Know where you stand

 You can’t get where you’re going until you know where you stand.
 As a third party with a healthy outside perspective, Toolbox digs in and interviews your key customers, enabling them to open up and share why they love you, what you could be doing better and how else you could be serving their needs.
 We also interview key staff to gain a deeper understanding of your core solution, value proposition, audiences and how you connect with these audiences.
 This research codifies your current brand position and establishes a bedrock for the brand development work to come.

-Competitive analysis: Know who you’re up against
+Competitor research: Know who you’re up against

 Your big idea is better than the status quo, but without a slingshot, David does not beat Goliath.
 For innovative stage-two technology companies, being better isn’t enough.
 Toolbox conducts market research to determine your position in relation to your competitors.
 This analysis lays the foundation for articulating your unique brand position and taking on the big players in the space (and their big budgets).